PjHurtig/camping-pack-list/README.md

 ## Media

-Image at the top is from [unsplash](https://unsplash.com/photos/68YXvKCobKI)
+Image at the top is from Guillaume Gouin on [unsplash](https://unsplash.com/photos/68YXvKCobKI)

 # Bugs